Baemz14/tiny-renderer/README.md

 # tiny-renderer
-render a wireframe object from an obj file to an image first try in rendering stuff. the code is really messy
+render a wireframe object from an obj file to an image <br>
+first try in rendering stuff. the code is really messy

 ### result with a human head model